golang/example/gotypes/README.md

 A few minor subtleties:

-According to the Go spec, pre-declared types such as `int` are named types for the purposes of assignability, even though the type checker does not represent them using `Named`.
+- According to the Go spec, pre-declared types such as `int` are named types for the purposes of assignability, even though the type checker does not represent them using `Named`.

-And `unsafe.Pointer` is a pointer type for the purpose of determining whether the receiver type of a method is legal, even though the type checker does not represent it using `Pointer`.
+- `unsafe.Pointer` is a pointer type for the purpose of determining whether the receiver type of a method is legal, even though the type checker does not represent it using `Pointer`.

-The "untyped" types are usually only ascribed to constant expressions, but there is one exception.
+- The "untyped" types are usually only ascribed to constant expressions, but there is one exception.
   A comparison `x==y` has type "untyped bool", so the result of this expression may be assigned to a variable of type `bool` or any other named boolean type.

 ## Simple Composite Types